 This section presents the results of the 2011 C&I electric and natural gas free-ridership and spillover study.
-First, we present summary tables that include statewide free-ridership and participant spillover rates for each program by fuel type, followed by statewide figures by measure and fuel type, and statewide figures by measure type and program.
-Following the summary tables, we present detailed results for each program by Company.
+First, we present summary tables that include statewide free-ridership and participant spillover rates for each program by fuel type, followed by statewide figures by program and fuel type.
+Following the summary tables, we present detailed results for each measure type within each program for each Company.
 The detailed results include free-ridership and spillover rates by program, along with corresponding error margins.